 The following sets of concentrations list some of the major electives available to the software engineering student.
 The concentrations are meant to be potential courses of study.
-Students may vary these depending upon their preferences as long as Prerequisite requirements are followed.
+Students may vary these depending upon their preferences as long as prerequisite requirements are followed.
 Courses at the 400 level can be taken by students with at least a junior standing.
-To take courses at the 500 level, students must be of junior or senior standing and have permission from the instructor.
-Courses are three credits each.
-Laboratory courses are 1 credit each.
+To take courses at the 500 level students must be of junior or senior standing and have permission from the instructor.
+Courses are three credits per course.
+Laboratory courses are 1 credit per course.

-Students must take a minimum of two courses in at least one of the concentration areas.
+Students must take a minimum of two courses in at least one of the concentrations areas.

-Concentration in Electrical Engineering/ Computer Hardy /are
+Concentration in Electrical Engineering/ Computer Hardware

-EE 245 Digital Design I EE 245L Digital Lab

-EE 346 Microprocessor Hardware
+EE 246 Digital Design II EE 346 Microprocessor Hardware